kaberi-ftm/numerical-methods-console-app/README.md

 Once in triangular form, the equations can be solved sequentially starting from the last equation and moving upward (back substitution).

 ### 3. Procedure Explanation
-- Represent the system of equations in augmented matrix form [A|b].
-- Use the first equation to eliminate the first variable from all subsequent equations.
-- Repeat the process for the second, third, and subsequent variables until an upper triangular matrix is obtained.
-- Solve for the unknowns using back substitution, starting from the last row.
+ Represent the system of equations in augmented matrix form [A|b].
+Use the first equation to eliminate the first variable from all subsequent equations.Repeat the process for the second, third, and subsequent variables until an upper triangular matrix is obtained.
+Solve for the unknowns using back substitution, starting from the last row.

 ### 4. Algorithm
 1. Write the system in augmented matrix form [A|b].